 First, we should explain who Talos is.
 The Skrull’s origin story in the comics is short but serious.
 Unlike most other members of his race, Talos was born unable to shape-shift.
 His lack of powers initially made him an outcast among the Skrulls, but also motivated him to work his way to the top of the alien order.

 The green meanie trained hard and became one of his planet’s most proficient fighters.
 Then Talos was captured by the Kree during the Kree-Skrull War.
 That defeat seemingly undid all of his hard work; he became a laughingstock for a second time.
 His motivation was undimmed, however, and Talos embarked on a new quest to regain his honor.

 Now you’re all caught up.
-Talos’s journey continues far beyond that summary, but we’ll keep his backstory brief to avoid spoiling details that could come into play in CAPTAIN MARVEL.
+Talos’s journey continues far beyond that summary, but we’ll keep his backstory brief to avoid spoiling details in CAPTAIN MARVEL.

 A Bad Guy Is Good To Find

 As often happens in the Marvel movies, CAPTAIN MARVEL tweaks Talos a bit.
 On screen, the warrior can shape-shift.
 In fact, as Ben Mendelsohn revealed during an interview with Slashfilm, Talos is pretty good at changing his appearance: